Published on:

 Beyond Meat faced multiple class action lawsuits filed between May 2022 and January 2023, alleging that the company overstated the protein content and quality of its plant-based products, which really harmful to people who are trying to monitor protein intake.
 The consolidated lawsuits claimed that Beyond Meat’s labeling and marketing misled consumers regarding the nutritional value of their products.
 Beyond Meat denied any wrongdoing but agreed to a $7.5 million settlement.
 Consumers who purchased certain Beyond Meat products between May 31, 2018, and August 14, 2024, may be eligible for compensation.

-How Much Can You Get?
+How Much Compensation Can You Get?
 Without proof of purchase, claimants can receive up to $10 for five products.
 With proof of purchase, there is no maximum limit for reimbursement payments.

 Claim Deadline: April 14, 2025